 Let me show you how to create a striking and unique image for your blog, in less than three minutes with an online image creator.

-All you need to do is register with Canva for a free account.
+All you need to do is register for a free account with Canva.

 Now, let’s do some magic with free images with Canva!

 First, select a template design size that will be perfect for your blog theme.

 This is super important because you won’t have to crop or reduce your Canva image once you have designed it.

 Next, upload your image or images.

 Once uploaded, click the images you want to use and they will drop into your template.